 DNN is a content management system like WordPress, but built on the .NET framework by Microsoft, which is a rather familiar name in departmental offices.
 The DNN community has been growing a lot lately with new enthusiasm from third-party module developers, website designers, and training support.
 One big advantage of such an extensive community is that if your web tech suddenly joins the Peace Corp, you can easily find someone else who can help.

 Easy to use

-And it’s easy on the budget as well.
-Since DNN is a content management system, much of the websie updates can be done by the office’s own staff as needed.
+And easy on the budget as well.
+Since DNN is a content management system, much of the website updates can be done by the office’s own staff as needed.
 We have worked with several counties and their staffs in partnership.
-At our end, we build and configure the framework, but staff members can do much of the other work such as uploading information, updating calendars, and adding news pages.
+On our end, we build and configure the framework, but staff members can do much of the other work such as uploading information, updating calendars, and adding news pages.
 Between us, we can create a hard-working website to serve the citizens of counties both big and small.

 Using the internet to store and share information only makes sense for today’s government agencies.
-While there are many solutions available, but a lot of offices choose DNN based on its record of success.
+While there are many solutions available, a lot of offices choose DNN based on its record of success.
 Sprocket is proud to help any agency make their websites "good enough for government work" using DNN.
 If you are looking to update your current DNN site or make the switch to DNN, contact us today.
 We would love to discuss the possibilities with you!

 This is an update to “DotNetNuke Better for Government Work" dated 7/23/2012.